mahoney1/docs/animaltracking-tutorial.md

 `yarn install`

-### Step 3.
+### Step 2.
 Start the React Dashboard app

 1. Start the React dashboard app - change directory one level, to the `example` directory:

 `yarn start`

 2. You should get a browser launched with the Dashboard app active (when writing this tutorial, it launched Firefox on Ubuntu)

-### Step 4.
-In IBP VS Code extension, pre-populate the ledger with demo data

-1. In IBP in the VSCode extension, expand the `animaltracking-ts@xxx` contract under 'Fabric Gateways'.
-You will see a list of transactions.
-Scroll down to the end and you will find a transaction called `setupdemo`.
-We'll use this to pre-populate the ledger with some sample data.

-2. Right-click on `setupdemo` and select `Submit Transaction` - accept all the default prompts for parameters (don't need to enter anything) etc - we won't need to supply any parameters.

-### Step 5.
+### Step 3.
 In a VS Code terminal window, start the Contract Event Listener

 1. Still in VS Code, click on the `Terminal` tab at the bottom - press ENTER if prompted to `hit any key to close`.
 You should now have a command prompt - change directory to the animaltracking `client/lib` directory (from the `contract` subdirectory) and add execute permissions to some listener scripts as shown: